-The long aerobic run is the cornerstone of all our training programmes and the most important run of the week throughout the aerobic, strength and anaerobic phases.
-It builds the foundation for every other training workout you undertake.
+The long aerobic run is the cornerstone of all our training programmes and the most important run of the week throughout the General and Related phases and also often into the Specific phase.
+It builds the foundation for every other training workout you undertake and maintains general fitness during the Competitive period.

 Instruction: